henrygd/social-image-server/readme.md

 ## Installation

 > [!TIP]
-> While both versions function similarly, the binary has one advantage in that it can shut down the headless browser if it hasn't been used to generate an image in a certain time period.
+> While both versions function similarly, the binary has an advantage in that it can shut down the headless browser if it hasn't been used to generate an image in a certain time period.
 See [FAQ](#does-this-require-chrome--chromium-running-in-the-background-indefinitely) for more info.

 ### Binary